jrmgamedev/games/README.txt

 • 8 Awesome Cats
 • 6 Unique Maps
 • Local Multiplayer
-• Free & No ads

-Note: Multiplayer can be played by 2 (up to 8) people by sharing a single device.
+Note: Local Multiplayer can be played by 2 (up to 8) people by sharing a single device.

 Maps:
 • Tiny Island